nczub/Image_recognition/README.md

 By default, the script divides two folders (=two class) of images into training, test, and validation sets (80:10:10 ratio).
 You need to set the names of the folders.

-You can also change other parameters, such as batch_size, learning speed, and optimizer type.
+You can also change other parameters, such as batch_size, learning rate, and optimizer type.

 ## Installation of environment